 Students will submit a 250-word (minimum) essay reflecting on their conference experience.
 Student essays and proof of attendance are due to the Director of Clinical Education 2 weeks after the end of conference.

 If students do not attend the entire conference, time taken off from the clinical experience for traveling to and from the conference will need to be made-up.
-Failing to meet the requirements listed above, or attending conference without expressed approval, may result in a subject to dismissal hearing.

 Make-Up Time